SusanneHeinrichs/SusanneHeinrichs/README.md

 ### Hi there 👋
+#### Looking for a job in Data Science

-I recently did my bachelor thesis in bioinformatics where I used different machine learning approaches to analyse a longitudinal dataset of severe COVID-19 patients.
+I recently completed my bachelor thesis in bioinformatics where I used different machine learning approaches to analyse a longitudinal dataset of severe COVID-19 patients.

 🌱 I'm currently using the book "Hands on Machine Learning with SciKit-Learn and TensorFlow" to expand my technical skills in Machine Learning with Python.